kshaffer/kshaffer.github.io/_posts/2015-06-29-syllabus-for-the-flipped-classroom-at-hybrid-pedagogy-courses.md

 *Starting on July 19, I will be leading a 3-week, intensive online course on the "flipped" or "inverted" classroom.
 This is the first professional development course offered by [Hybrid Pedagogy](http://www.hybridpedagogy.com) as part of its new [Digital Pedagogy Lab](http://www.digitalpedagogylab.com/).
 What follows is a draft syllabus for the course.
 I'm still finalizing the reading list, and will post that once it is set.*

+*If you're interested in the course, you can [register here](http://www.digitalpedagogylab.com/blog/course/the-flipped-classroom/).
+There is a $100 early-bird discount for those who register by July 5.*

 # Overview

 What does an active, engaged, student-oriented class look like?